Law Society Tribunal Rules of Practice and Procedure

 - six copies of the document if the appearance is before a five-member panel;

-together with an electronic copy or an additional untabbed and unbound hard copy.
+together with an electronic copy, or an additional un-tabbed and unbound copy, of the physical document.

 5.12 A factum must include at least the following sections: